pranomostro/mkdict/README.md

 and wait some time.
 The resulting dictionary is saved in the file dict, with the form
-FREQUENCY (in wpm (words per million)) WORD.
+FREQUENCY (in words per million) WORD.
-Then you should run make to clean the logfile and the cached webpages.
+Then you should run make to clean the linkfile and the cached webpages.

 Configuration